Whisker17/sdk-demo/src/market/README.md

 ### cancelAdvised

-You can use this function to allows the proposer of the market that is currently in a `Proposed` state to cancel the market proposal.
+You can use this function to allow the proposer of the market that is currently in a `Proposed` state to cancel the market proposal.

 ```typescript
 const res = await market.cancelAdvised(signer, false);